root-project/web/manual/graphics/index.md

 A one-dimensional sine function shall be drawn.

-Use the [TF1](https://root.cern/doc/master/classTF1.html) class to create an object that is a one-dimensional function defined between a lower and upper limit.
+Use the {% include ref class="TF1" %} class to create an object that is a one-dimensional function defined between a lower and upper limit.

 {% highlight C++ %}
 TF1 f1("func1","sin(x)",0,10)